Complete Buyer’s Guide for Home Inspection Checklist

 Who pays for the home inspection?

-Typically, the buyer pays for the home inspection, though this can be negotiated as part of the sales contract.
+In most transactions, the buyer pays for the home inspection, although this can sometimes be negotiated as part of the offer.

 How long does a home inspection take?